cmdeitner/entropy-rev/pages/about.md

 - To use Markdown
 - To use the GitHub web interface.
 - To learn how to better represent subjects using detailed descriptions.
+- To one day understand why I cannot change the photo on the About Page

 ## Collection History